 The agencies, municipalities and Miami-Dade Departments are the entities that provide services and facilities which support the University.
 FIU utilizes the off- site services and utilities and, therefore, has a proportionate impact of these services.
-The Board of Education's Division of Colleges and Universities[AC189] and Florida International University are required to prepare the Campus Master Plan in accordance with the provisions contained in Chapter 1013.30, F.S.
+The Board of Governors and Florida International University are required to prepare the Campus Master Plan in accordance with the provisions contained in Chapter 1013.30, F.S.
 This statute requires the University to identify the proportionate impact of the host community and County's facilities and to mitigate these impacts.